cobjet-rd/codius-lang-nodejs/README.md

-Evented I/O for V8 javascript.
-(Port for Google Native Client)
+Evented I/O for V8 javascript (Port for Google Native Client).
 ===

 ### To build for Native Client (NaCl):